How Video Game Addiction Affects the Human Body

 Hanging eyelids |

-Pale skin from lack of sleep and Vitamin D |
+Pale skin from a lack of sleep and vitamin D |

-Computer vision syndrome/ digital eye strain |
+Computer vision syndrome / digital eye strain |

 Looking sad |

-Premature aging |
+Premature ageing |

 Detrimental Effects on Mental Health

 Clearly, video game addiction is a serious disorder that should not be ignored.
 It affects boys and men more than girls and women, but either sex is at risk.
-As more and more people have access to video games and the Internet, an increasing number of cases of gaming addiction will appear – both in teenagers and in adults.
+As more and more people have access to video games and the internet, an increasing number of cases of gaming addiction will appear – both in teenagers and in adults.
 In order to treat and prevent it, a greater understanding of how it may impair the physical and mental health of those affected is needed.